sachinmsahrma/Ant-Media-Docs/docs/Test-Environment.rst

+.. _test-environment-label:
 Test Environment
 ================

 Test environment has two parts: test server and SUT (system under test).
 We have two different setups for two different SUT.

 One Instance Setup
 ------------------